 Forecasting and Preventing Turnover to Increase Profits

 There are many costs involved in doing business.
-One of these costs is turnover.
+One of these costs is employee turnover.
 When employees leave the organization, they represent investments that are no longer reaping dividends.

 Turnover involves separation costs including: